Seaham0606/some-icons-cdn/README.md

 The Figma plugin allows you to browse and insert icons directly into your canvas.

-### Plugin Features

-- Search by name
-- Filter by category and style
-- Choose insertion size (16 / 20 / 24 / 32)
-- Insert as editable vector paths

-The plugin is intended to feel lightweight and predictable, similar to established libraries like Feather or Material.

 ## Naming Convention

 All icons follow lowercase kebab-case naming: